GongT/baobao/@idlebox/common/etc/common.api.md

 // Warning: (ae-forgotten-export) The symbol "DeepReadonlyMap" needs to be exported by the entry point index.generated.d.ts
 // Warning: (ae-forgotten-export) The symbol "DeepReadonlySet" needs to be exported by the entry point index.generated.d.ts
 // Warning: (ae-forgotten-export) The symbol "DeepReadonlyObject" needs to be exported by the entry point index.generated.d.ts
-// Warning: (ae-missing-release-tag) "DeepReadonly" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "DeepReadonly" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export type DeepReadonly<T> = T extends Primitive ?
 T : T extends Array<infer U> ?
 DeepReadonlyArray<U> : T extends Map<infer K, infer V> ?
 DeepReadonlyMap<K, V> : T extends Set<infer M> ?
 DeepReadonlySet<M> : DeepReadonlyObject<T>;